hashicorp/boundary-reference-architecture/README.md

 ![](arch.png)

 ## Contents
-- `deployment/`: Contains example Terraform configurations for deploying and configuring Boundary
+- `deployment/`: Contains example Terraform configurations for deploying and configuring Boundary on AWS for demonstration purposes.